Kitchen Essentials: Salts and Why The Type and Brand You Use Matters

 You may not follow specified salt quantities for this reason.
 But chances are, you might!
 If you look at almost any savory recipe on this site, you’ll notice that I do not list salt quantities.
 I will if it’s critical to a recipe, but I try my best to avoid it for this very reason.
 It makes me nervous.

 My favorite (highly recommended) go-to cooking salt is Diamond Crystal Kosher Salt.
-It is the only brand of salt used in most restaurants – chefs love this stuff and that endorsement means a lot to me.
+From my own experience, it is the only brand of salt used in most restaurants – chefs love this salt and that endorsement means a lot to me.

 I buy a 3-lb box of it every few months and as long as I can get my hands on it, I don’t use anything else.
 Ok, I’ll occasionally use sea salt or finishing salt (Maldon or Fleur de Sel), but that’s it.